rbrt-weiler/sophos-sg-smtp-logparser/CONTRIBUTING.md

 Here are some general guidelines for contributing code to the project:

-* The master branch is where development starts and ends.
+* The master branch IS where development starts and ends.
-* Your master branch should always be up-to-date with the upstream master branch.
+* Your master branch SHOULD always be up-to-date with the upstream master branch.
-* Every bugfix/feature should be developed in its own branch to simplify merge requests.
+* Every bugfix/feature SHOULD be developed in its own branch to simplify merge requests.
-* Merge requests must be filed against the master branch; merge requests that target other branches will be dismissed.
+* Merge requests MUST be filed against the master branch; merge requests that target other branches will be dismissed.

 Please keep in mind that every line of code contributed to the project will be licensed under [the project's license][ProjectLicense].
 After receiving the merge request, the code owner(s) will review it.
 All further communication will be handled via the merge request comments.